u161832/sexism_in_lyrics_anonymized/README.md

 ## Further explorations

-Out of curiosity we did some explorations and found that the majority of songs that have between two and all of their paragraphs labeled as sexist belong to the 2010s to 2020s period (refer to Table III).
+Inquisitively, we conducted and exploratory analysis and observed that the majority of songs that have between two and all of their paragraphs labeled as sexist belong to the 2010s to 2020s period (refer to Table III).
 In addition, our analysis reveals that 92% of the featured artists in these songs are men.
 Among the most prevalent genres in the songs from the last decades, Urban Latin stands out, although Pop is the only genre that appears across all decades.
 Conversely, we did a brief examination of 41 randomly selected non-sexist songs (see Table IV for details), and we found that although Pop music remains dominant, other music genres represented are more diverse than in the sample of sexist songs.
 Anecdotally, we observe in the sample of sexist songs from Table III a larger prevalence of male artists than in the sample of non-sexist songs of Table IV.

 Table III: Titles with random sample of songs with 100% of paragraphs marked as sexist (shaded rows are songs by female artists)